RMSchrader1994/project3/README.md

 ### Some the tech used includes:

 - **Django Framework**
-    - Used to create site and all associated apps
+    - Used to create the site and all associated apps
     - Used for testing purposes
 - **SQLite**
     - Used to store info: